 125. FLOWER-STORE MANAGEMENT.
 Spring term.
 Credit two hours.
 Prerequisite, permission to register.
-Lecture, M 11.
+Lecture, W 11.
 Plant Science 37.
 Laboratory, M 2-4:30.
 Plant Science 22.
-Miss HAKANSON.
+Mrs. Fox.

 Lectures devoted to flower-shop management, business methods, merchandising, and marketing of floricultural commodities.
 Laboratories to include the application of subject matter and the principles of commercial floral arrangement and design.

-A trip made to New York City at the time of the International Flower Show includes the Flower Shop, retail florist establishments, and the New York flower market.
+A trip made to New York City includes the flower shops, retail florist establishments, and the New York Flower Market.